Xomega-Net/Xomega.Docs/docs/generators/presentation/common/data-objects.md

 ### Running the generator

-You can run this generator either for the entire model, or for individual files by selecting them in the model project, and running the generator from the context menu.
+You can run this generator either for the entire model or for individual files by selecting them in the model project and running the generator from the context menu.

 You can rerun the generator when you add new data objects or change existing data objects in the model, and also when you change the structure of operations that the data objects are associated with.

 :::note
 Normally, this will require re-running other generators that depend on the same model elements, such as generators of UI views or service and data contracts as well as the service implementations.
-Therefore, this generator should be included in the build of the model project in the configuration, in order to allow to easily regenerate all data objects along with other artifacts.
+Therefore, this generator should be included in the build of the model project in the configuration, to allow you to easily regenerate all data objects along with other artifacts.
 :::

 ### Customizing the output